JoeOsborne77/JoeOsborne77/README.md

 **The Orchard, Sony Music** (May 2014 to August 2022)
 _Senior Strategy and Marketing Manager_

-- Ran marketing campaigns and managed multi-million pound budgets
+- Ran marketing campaigns and managed six figure budgets
 - Led PR's, Video Directors, Graphic Designers, Photographers, Radio Pluggers, Digital Account Managers and Digital Marketing Teams
 - Created content for, ran and grew artist social media channels
 - Presented recaps of campaigns to entire business (300+)
 - Worked closely with streaming partners to collaborate on marketing activations
 - Worked with brands, sync and other wider teams to further promote our client's releases
-- Worked closely with artists and management to help them achieve their creative goals
+- Collaborated closely with artists and management to help them achieve their creative goals
-- In depth data analysis of projects in order to identify trends and encourage growth
+- Undertook in depth data analysis of projects in order to identify trends and encourage growth
-- Stay on top of new forms of media and educate artists to ensure they are exploiting them to the best of their ability
+- Stayed on top of new forms of media and educate artists to ensure they are exploiting them to the best of their ability
-- Expand campaigns internationally and hire relevant international promo teams
+- Expanded campaigns internationally and hired relevant international promo teams
-- Be a dependable point of contact for all clients
+- Was a dependable point of contact for all clients
-- CRM Strategy - Organise website launches, write newsletters, grow subscriber lists
+- CRM Strategy - Organised website launches, wrote newsletters and grew subscriber lists
-- Create, organise and execute all forms of marketing activations
+- Created, organised and executed all forms of marketing activations
-- Data analysis
-Introduced new process
+- Introduced new processes which improved efficency and team morale
-Soft skills
-Platinum singles
-Digital Marketing strategies
-Intersection between music and tech
-Classically trained guitarist - grade 8
-CRM Strategy
-Operations
-Bugs / SEs Orchard
+- Liased with R&D team to highlight and solve bugs

 ## Skills